SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 Upload the Web application to the target Azure App Service.
 You can use any of the available techniques for doing that (GitHub repository, FTP, Visual Studio Publish, etc.).

 **Important:**
 When you publish the web application using Microsoft Visual Studio, remember to **uncheck **the option "Enable Organizational Authentication".
-If you leave this selected you migh face authentication issues when running the PnP Partner Pack.
+If you leave this selected you might face authentication issues when running the PnP Partner Pack.

 Notice that the web application uses a token cache for ADAL tokens, which are used when accessing the Microsoft Graph API.
 The token cache provided is based on the web application session.
 Thus, it is not a scalable solution and it cannot be used with multiple instances of the web app.
 However, you can configure a session based on an external persistence provider, like for example the <a href="https://azure.microsoft.com/en-us/documentation/articles/cache-asp.net-session-state-provider/">Azure Redis Cache</a>, or you can define a token cache handler of your own, using a backend database or whatever else.
 For further details about ADAL and the token cache, you can read the <a href="./Architecture-and-Implementation.md">architectural document</a> related to the PnP Partner Pack.